 The Department of Special Services had never suffered from any casualties in the line of duty up until February 17, 2017 when Deputy Director Daniel Spencer was murdered whilst working on a protection detail.
 Deputy Director Daniel Spencer was the first Department of Special Services employee to be killed in the line of duty.

 After serving one year as the 24th Director of the Department of Special Services with a break in between, Governor Jesse Styles appointed Chris Feller as the 26th Director of the Department of Special Services on September 11, 2016.
+He is the first African American to hold the department in the history of the state.

 After an impressive career serving in the United States Federal Government in multiple different sectors with a combined 31 years of service, Mr. Feller had been hired into the Department on February 1st, 2015 as a Deputy Director.